About the Board

 The Board composition and procedures are governed by 38 U.S.C. §§ 7101-7112.
 The Board often receives questions regarding how appeals are worked at the Board.
 Under 38 U.S.C. § 7107 (a)(1), all appeals at the Board shall be considered and decided in regular docket order according to its place on the docket.
 Docket is defined by the date of receipt of the appeal.
 So, appeals are processed in first in first out method.
 The only exceptions are those appeals that are advanced on the docket whether the appellant is age 75 or over; or for which motion has been filed for serious illness; severe financial hardship; or for other sufficient cause shown.

 Currently, the Board is working both legacy and appeals modernization act (AMA) appeals filed by Veterans and appellants.
 Legacy are those appeals that existed prior to the implementation of the AMA in February 2019 and are the oldest pending appeals.
-More information can be found in the metrics section here on the Board’s website.
+More information can be found here on the Board’s website: decision wait times page.